Combined Anatomic Pathology Residency

 Additional courses are available and may be taken in accordance with resident interests

-Residents with an interest in biomedical research will have the opportunity to pursue PhD training during or following the completion of their residency in combined or sequential program options, respectively.
+Residents with an interest in biomedical research will have the opportunity and be encouraged to pursue PhD training following the completion of their residency.

 Program emphases in infections disease research